barryclark/jekyll-now/_posts/2020-05-21-compuational-mixology.markdown

 # Cocktails in the Hilbert space

 Given that there is not a lot of cocktail data but that we expect there to be a nonlinear effect on how the mixers interact, [kernels](https://en.wikipedia.org/wiki/Kernel_method) seem an appropriate tool!
 Without losing ourselves into the details, kernels are a way to represent data points in a high-dimensional Hilbert space.
 Think of a mixer, which can be described by alcohol and sugar content, acidity, type (liquor, sweetener, etc.).
-We can think of a feature map $\phi$ where we perform a nonlinear expansion of all these variables, projecting the mixer in a high-dimensional space.
+We can think of a feature map $$\phi$$ where we perform a nonlinear expansion of all these variables, projecting the mixer in a high-dimensional space.
 A kernel function is used to implicitly define such space.
 It represents a dot product in this space.

 ![Kernel embedding for mixers.](../images/2020_cocktails/kernels.png)